Windows 10

 How to Check the Size of a File in a Windows Batch Script

-In this tutorial, we are going to see how to check the size of a file in a Windows batch.
-Batch file contains a series of DOS (Disk Operating System) instructions.
-It allows triggering the execution of commands found in this file.
+In this tutorial, you’ll learn how to use a batch file to check the size of a file in Windows.
+A batch file automates repetitive tasks by executing a series of DOS (Disk Operating System) commands.

 @echo off